nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

 * 3b.
 User enters a duplicate name.
     * 3b1.
-System displays an error message notifying that the name already exists in the system.<br>
+System displays an error message notifying that the name already exists in the system.
       Use case ends.